micosmogames/toolbox/async/md/promise.md

 All micosmo asynchronous services return a native *Promise* that is created and managed by a *LazyPromise*.
 A *LazyPromise* as well as *AsyncPromise*, are *SealedContract* variants that will not settle (resolve or reject) unless the code that created the *SealedContract* returns control to the Javascript kernel.
 Before this occurs the code can attach settlement handlers that will take precedence over the *Contract* *whenResolved*, *whenRejected*, *whenSettled*, default rejection and contract finally handlers.
 However, this can only be achieved if the code calls ```Promises(promise).then(...)...``` to allow the *LazyPromise* to manage the promise chain.
 If not then a split chain will be created which will be independent of the LazyPromise chain.

 Once a *SealedContract* has settled, any new attachment of settlement handlers against the *SealedContract* will be placed after those from the bound *Contract*.
 At this point any rejections have been handled and a resolved value is propagated.
 If this is not the desired outcome then settlement handlers can be attached to the original returned native *Promise* to receive the resolved or rejected value after being processed only by the *Contract* *whenSealed* handlers.
-Alternatively the settlement handlers can be attached to the *rootPromise* of the *SealedContract* to get access to the raw resolved or rejected value by calling ```promise.sealedContract.rootPromise```.
+Alternatively the settlement handlers can be attached to the *rootPromise* of the *SealedContract* to get access to the raw resolved or rejected value.
+The *rootPromise* can be accessed by the property expression ```<promise>.sealedContract.rootPromise``` where ```<promise>``` is the reference to the *Promise*.

 Goto [Contract](#Contract), [SealedContract](#SealedContract), [ProxyPromise](#ProxyPromise), [AsyncPromise](#AsyncPromise), [LazyPromise](#LazyPromise), [Promises.Recorder](#Promises.Recorder), [Promises.Applier](#Promises.Applier)